obukhov/chromeversion/README.md

 # chromeversion

-Script to fetch major chromeversion from http://omahaproxy.appspot.com/
+Script to fetch major chrome version from http://omahaproxy.appspot.com/

 Use at your own risk